documentcloud/pdfshaver/Readme.md

 `sudo dpkg -i libpdfium-dev_0.1+git20150311-1_amd64.deb` (where `libpdfium-dev_0.1+git20150311-1_amd64.deb` is the name of the file you just downloaded)

-And install FreeImage:
+And install FreeImage and FreeType:

-`sudo apt-get install libfreeimage-dev`
+`sudo apt-get install libfreeimage-dev libfreetype6-dev`

 #### On OSX